logux/docs/protocols/ws/spec.md

 Fourth position contains last `added` time used by receiver in previous connection (`0` on first connection). message with all new actions since `synced` (all actions on first connection).

 Fifth position is optional and contains extra client option in object.
-Right now protocol supports only `subprotocol` and `credentials` keys there.
+Right now protocol supports only `subprotocol` and `token` keys there.

 Subprotocol version is a string in [SemVer] format.
 It describes a application subprotocol, which developer will create on top of Logux protocol.
 If other node doesn’t support this subprotocol version, it could send `wrong-subprotocol` error.

-Credentials could be in any type.
-Receiver may check credentials data.
-On wrong credentials data receiver may send `wrong-credentials` error and close connection.
+Token could be a string.
+On wrong token data receiver may send `wrong-credentials` error and close connection.

 In most cases client will initiate connection, so client will send `connect`.